hubmapconsortium/ingest-validation-tools/README.md

 ### GitHub Actions

 This repo uses GitHub Actions to check formatting and linting of code using black, isort, and flake8.
-Especially before submitting a PR, make sure your code is compliant.
+Especially before submitting a PR, make sure your code is compliant per the versions specified in `requirements-dev.in`.
 Run the following from the base `ingest-validation-tools` directory:

 ```
 black --line-length 99 .